-Dr. Anderson received his B.A. in cognitive science at Vassar College, doctoral training in cognitive psychology at Yale University, and post-doctoral training in cognitive neuroscience at Stanford University.
-He most recently worked at the University of Toronto for 10 years before moving to the Department of Human Development at Cornell.
-Born and raised in Staten Island, He was happy to be back in his home state of NY and hope to live up to Cornell's land grant mission!
+I received my B.A. in cognitive science at Vassar College, doctoral training in cognitive psychology at Yale University, and post-doctoral training in cognitive neuroscience at Stanford University.
+I most recently worked at the University of Toronto for 10 years before moving to Cornell.
+Born and raised in Staten Island, I was happy to be back in my home state of NY and hope to live up to Cornell's land grant mission!

 E-mail: aka47@cornell.edu